 The first recorded Rugby Fives contest between Cambridge University and Oxford University took place at Cambridge on March 10th 1925.
 A team of VI from Cambridge won by 392-103.
-Since then Cambridge have won 51 times, against 30 victories by Oxford.
-The match is now played each year at St. Paul’s School, Barnes.
-Teams consist of 8 players, 4 of whom play Singles.
+Since then Cambridge have won 57 times, against 32 victories by Oxford (as of 2019).
+The match is now played each year at St. Paul’s School, Barnes; teams consist of 8 players.

 Until 1995 Cambridge University Rugby Fives Club played and practised on the three courts at Portugal Place.
 In June 1995 the courts were closed by the owners, St. John’s College, and the building demolished to make way for a residential development.
 This left no Rugby Fives courts available at Cambridge University.